-English as an Additional Language or Dialect (EAL/D)
+English as an Additional Language (EAL)

 Eligible students who are already learning English as an Additional Language may be invited to continue with this in Years 7 and 8.
 This is in addition to the mainstream English classes.

 The study of Religious Education is compulsory at every year level in St Mary MacKillop College, reflecting the paramount importance that is placed upon it.